-If your child then moves to a different school during year 6 please ensure that you inform the new school if you do not want your child to take part.
+If your child then moves to a different school during their reception year please ensure that you inform the new school if you do not want your child to take part.

-I do not wish my child to be weighed and measured for the National Child Measurement
+I do not wish my child to have vision screening, or to be weighed and measured for the National Child Measurement Programme.

 Child's Name:

 Date of birth: Male/Female (delete as appropriate)

 Address:

 Postcode: School:

 This form needs to be signed by a person with legal parental responsibility for this child and returned to school.

 Print name: Sign name:

 Relationship to child: Date:

 This form needs to be signed by a person with legal parental responsibility for this child.
-Please return to your child's class teacher as soon as possible.
+Please return

-Please contact your School Nursing team if you wish to discuss this form or any aspect of your child's
+Please contact your School Nursing team if you wish to discuss this form or any aspect of your child's to your child's class teacher as soon as possible.